On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: On the Dimension of Narrow Passages

 \first{

-The figure on the right illustrates two three-dimensional \CSs consisting of a narrow passage (yellow) surrounded by obstacles (blue).
-Both passages have a measure of~$\varepsilon^2$ thus for a PRM like planner, sampling in either passage is equally hard as the probability of a uniform point sample to lie in either one of the narrow passages is proportional to~$\varepsilon^2$.
+For instance, both passages in Figure~\ref{fig:narrow_passages} have a measure of~$\varepsilon^2$ thus for a PRM like planner, sampling in either passage is equally hard as the probability of a uniform point sample to lie in either one of the narrow passages is proportional to~$\varepsilon^2$.
 However, the two passages are fundamentally different.
 The passage depicted on the right-hand side is a one-dimensional tunnel corresponding to a tight coupling of the three parameters.
 The passage depicted on the left-hand side is a two-dimensional flume which is much easier to intersect by a probabilistic approach that uses manifolds as samples.
 Our new definitions formally reveal this difference.
 For $k$ equals 3, 2 and 1 the $k$-clearance of the right passage is $\varepsilon$, $\sqrt{2}\varepsilon$ and larger than $1$, respectively.
 For the left passage this sequence is $\varepsilon^2$ for $k=3$ and larger than $1$ for $k=2,1$ which characterizes the passage as two-dimensional. }{

-Fig.~\ref{fig:tight_passages} illustrates two three-dimensional \CSs consisting of a narrow passage (yellow) surrounded by obstacles (blue).
+Fig.~\ref{fig:narrow_passages} illustrates two three-dimensional \CSs consisting of a narrow passage (yellow) surrounded by obstacles (blue).
 Both passages have a measure of~$\varepsilon^2$ thus for a PRM like planner, sampling in either passage is equally hard as the probability of a uniform point sample to lie in either one of the narrow passages is proportional to~$\varepsilon^2$.
 However, the two passages are fundamentally different.
 The passage depicted on the right-hand side is a one-dimensional tunnel corresponding to a tight coupling of the three parameters.
 The passage depicted on the left-hand side is a two-dimensional flume which is much easier to intersect by a probabilistic approach that uses manifolds as samples.
 Our new definitions formally reveal this difference.
 For $k$ equals 3, 2 and 1 the $k$-clearance of the right passage is $\varepsilon$, $\sqrt{2}\varepsilon$ and larger than $1$, respectively.
 For the left passage this sequence is $\varepsilon^2$ for $k=3$ and larger than $1$ for $k=2,1$ which characterizes the passage as two-dimensional. } \subsecspacea